site24x7/plugins/rabbitmq/README.md

 Name		        			| 	Description
 ---         					|   	---
-Node Name					|	Unique identifier for the RabbitMQ node in the cluster (e.g., rabbit@nodecheck4) Node Uptime					|	Time in minutes since this RabbitMQ node was started Rates Mode					|	Rate calculation mode - basic (default 5s window), detailed (multiple time windows), or none (no rates) Partitions					|	Number of network partitions detected - should always be 0 for healthy cluster Total Connections				|	Number of currently active connections on this node Total Channels					|	Number of currently active AMQP channels on this node Total Exchanges					|	Total number of exchanges in the entire cluster (shared across all nodes) Total Consumers					|	Number of active message consumers currently connected to queues on this node Total Messages					|	Total number of messages in all queues on this node Total Messages Ready				|	Number of messages ready for delivery to consumers on this node
+Node Name					|	Unique identifier for the RabbitMQ node in the cluster Node Uptime					|	Time in minutes since this RabbitMQ node was started Rates Mode					|	Rate calculation mode - basic, detailed, or none Partitions					|	Number of network partitions detected Total Connections				|	Number of currently active connections on this node Total Channels					|	Number of currently active AMQP channels on this node Total Exchanges					|	Total number of exchanges in the entire cluster Total Consumers					|	Number of active message consumers currently connected to queues on this node Total Messages					|	Total number of messages in all queues on this node Total Messages Ready				|	Number of messages ready for delivery to consumers on this node